All-Hands-AI/OpenHands/README.md

 python -m pipenv requirements > requirements.txt && python -m pip install -r requirements.txt
 ```

+If you don't have CUDA 12 compatible graphic card, you may change `Pipfile` like `PipFile.torchidx` to select appropriate PyTorch package.
+Please consult the value of `--index-url` in [PyTorch install command browser](https://pytorch.org/get-started/locally/#start-locally) to find appropriate package index URL for you.

 Then, in a second terminal, start the frontend:
 ```bash
 cd frontend